 Changes of catch per efforts and age composition of Australia purse seine fishery catches were plotted in Figs. 2-1 and 2-2.
 Although interpretation of the CPUE of this fishery is contentious, monitoring changes of the CPUE merits having some insight into status of juvenile fish.
 Both catch per shot and catch per searching hours appeared to be gradually declining from 1999/00 to 2008/09 seasons (Fig. 2-1).
 In part, this decline of juvenile fish probably may correspond to low recruitments that were observed in the acoustic survey index and Japanese longline CPUE (Figs. 1-1, 1-4, and 1-5 for the longline, and Fig.3-1 for the acoustic survey).
-There was a large upturn of the CPUE observed in 2009/10 season.
-Both CPUEs in 2010/11 season were almost same as the past 5-year means over 2006-10.
+There was a large upturn of the CPUE observed in 2009/10 season, and then the CPUE continued to decline in 2010/11 and 2011/12 seasons in a row.
+Both CPUEs in 2011/12 season were lower than the past 5-year means over 2007-11.

-The proportions for age 2 fish between 2004 (03/04 season) and 2009 (08/09 seasons) were greater than any for previous years (Fig. 2-2).
+Generally the proportions for age 2 fish between 2004 (03/04 season) and 2012 (11/12 season) were greater than any for previous years (Fig. 2-2).
 Contrary, proportions for age 3 and 4 decreased for the same years.
-In 2011, the age composition increased for age 2, and decreased for age 3.
-A small proportion for age 5 and 6 appeared in 2011.
+In 2012, the age composition largely increased for age 2, and decreased for age 3.
 Other than that, no strong signal was observed in the age composition of the purse seine catches.
 It should be noted that applying cut points of the new growth curve (as from the 2010 SC) made almost all age 1 fish proportions disappear from the age composition chart.
 This is because fish being classified as age 1 by the previous growth curve are now categorized as age 2 by the new growth curve.

-The trends of both aerial and commercial spotting (SAPUE) survey indices in the Great Australian Bight (GAB) are shown in Fig. 2-3 (Farley and Basson 2012, Eveson et al. 2012).
+The trends of both aerial (Eveson et al. 2013) and commercial spotting (SAPUE; Farley and Basson 2013) survey indices in the Great Australian Bight (GAB) are shown in Fig. 2-3.
 These indices monitor surface abundance of age 2-4 fish combined distributed in the GAB region.
 The aerial surveys have been conducted by Australia under the Recruitment Monitoring Program since 1993.
 Full scale line transect aerial surveys were suspended between 2001 and 2004.
 Although a limited number of lines was continued to be surveyed during this period, it was concluded that the indices of limited scale survey were not able to provide information comparable to the full scale aerial survey.
-Overall the aerial survey index showed the moderately declining trend from 1993 to the early 2000s.
-The index values were more or less stable in the rest of the 2000s.
-The index markedly increased in 2010 and 2011, two years in a row, and then dropped in 2012.
-The 2012 value was below the past 5-year average over 2007-11 and a similar level to the 2000s estimates.
+Overall the aerial survey index (AI) showed the moderately declining trend from 1993 to the early 2000s.
+AI values were more or less stable in the rest of the 2000s.
+The AI markedly increased in 2010 and 2011, two years in a row, then largely dropped in 2012 and then upturned in 2013.
+The 2013 value of AI was higher than the past 5-year average over 2008-12 and a similar level to the mid-1990s estimates.
 The overall trend of SAPUE appeared to be increasing during 2004-2011 period.
-The 2011 SAPUE also declined in 2012 and went to below the past 5-year average.
+The 2011 SAPUE also declined in 2012 and then increased in 2013.
+The 2013 value of SAPUE was still below the past 5-year average.